 Here’s another example with the contributors separated by space and time:

 I mean, whoa:

-First, this project from BERG is a nice tight flip-flop.
+First, this project from the now-defunct agency called BERG offers a nice tight flip-flop.
 The recipe goes:

 And the results are striking: